FastComments/fastcomments-blog/src/content/(4-13-2020) Setting up SSO With FastComments.md

 ##### Unauthenticated users

-To represent an authenticated user, simply do not populate userDataJSONBase64, verificationHash, or timestamp.
+To represent an unauthenticated user, simply do not populate userDataJSONBase64, verificationHash, or timestamp.
 Provide a loginURL.

 ##### Direct Examples for Serializing and Hashing User Data